What Can I Do To Assist My Family

 Any concerns should be directed to Consumer Protection British Columbia - Telephone: 1-888-564-9963 or (604) 320-1667.

 Because the Last Will and Testament is often read after the funeral, the best approach is for a person to speak to the family and a funeral director about arrangements then write those wishes down and keep in a known place.
 The person who sets these personal wishes down will be performing a thoughtful gesture.
-A pre-arranged funeral plan may be arranged with most Funeral Service Association of British Columbia members.
+A pre-arranged funeral plan may be arranged with most British Columbia Funeral Association members.

 Funeral services plan contracts are required by law to include an itemized listing of all goods and services purchased and any other costs involved.